vswanlund/vswanlund.github.io/tag-mobile-sdks/wp/start.md

 You can experiment with the SDK features by importing the app into into Visual Studio.

-The samples have a project dependency rather than a central repository dependency via NuGet.
+The sample has a project dependency rather than a central repository dependency via NuGet.
 This is so that when a local copy of the SDK gets updates, the samples reflect the changes.

 <br />